sohaib-ahsan/NetflixClone-Backend/README.md

 - **Validation**: Input validation with decorators
 - **Database**: Proper indexing and relationships

-## Email Setup

-For password reset functionality, you need to configure SMTP settings:

-### Gmail Setup (Recommended for development)
-1. Enable 2-factor authentication on your Gmail account
-2. Generate an App Password:
-   - Go to Google Account settings
-   - Security → 2-Step Verification → App passwords
-   - Generate a password for "Mail"
-3. Use your Gmail address as `SMTP_USER` and the app password as `SMTP_PASS`

-### Other Email Providers
-- **SendGrid**: Use `smtp.sendgrid.net` with port 587
-- **Mailgun**: Use `smtp.mailgun.org` with port 587
-- **AWS SES**: Use your region-specific SMTP endpoint

-### Production Considerations
-- Use environment-specific email templates
-- Implement email rate limiting
-- Add email delivery status tracking
-- Consider using dedicated email services like SendGrid or AWS SES

 ## License

 This project is licensed under the MIT License.